Article

 What is a Form W-9 used for?

-Now that you know the answer to what is a W-9 form, the best advice we can give is to collect W-9s early and often.
+Now that you know the answer to “What is a W-9 form?”, the best advice we can give is to collect W-9s early and often.
 It’s also vital to review the forms immediately as you receive them so you can contact vendors quickly after receipt for any additional required information.
-Doing so will ensure you are safe from penalties and are reporting all payments to the government in a legal manner.
+Doing so will ensure you are safe from penalties and are reporting all payments to the government in the correct manner.

 What information is required on Form W-9?